Engee documentation

 Pulse overlap

 Let's create a signal processing cycle.
-Each step is executed by executing system objects.
-The processing cycle is called twice: once for the condition "target present" and once for the condition "target absent".
+Each step is performed by executing system objects.
+The processing cycle is called twice: once for the "target is present" condition and once for the "target is missing" condition.

-1. Radiate the signal into space using EngeePhased.Radiator.
+1. Radiating a signal into space using EngeePhased.Radiator.

-2. Propagate the signal to the target and back to the antenna using EngeePhased.FreeSpace
+2. Signal propagation to the target and back to the antenna using EngeePhased.FreeSpace

-3. Reflecting the signal away from the target using EngeePhased.Target.
+3. Reflection of the signal from the target using EngeePhased.Target.

-4. Passing the received signal through the receive amplifier with EngeePhased.ReceiverPreamp.This step also adds random noise to the signal.
+4. Passing the received signal through the reception amplifier using EngeePhased.ReceiverPreamp.This step also adds random noise to the signal.

-5. Receiving the reflected signal at the antenna using EngeePhased.Collector.
+5. Receiving the reflected signal to the antenna using EngeePhased.Collector.

-7. Save the matched filter output in the target band bin index for further analysis.
+7. Save the output of the matched filter in the bin index of the target range for further analysis.

 In [ ]: